dirkjbosman/ml-inference-benchmarks/README.md

 - Profiling ML inference latency
 - Understanding ONNX Runtime usage across languages
 - Comparing Python vs. C++ performance in real-world deployment
+- Use it as a base to expand your own tests on

 ## Steps